Oklahoma City University | Vivian Wimberly Center for Ethics and… Skip to content

 Service learning at Oklahoma City University gives students opportunities to apply what they are learning in the classroom through service in a community-based setting.

-Since the inception of the service-learning program in the 2002 spring semester, OKCU has offered 562 service-learning courses.
+Since the inception of the service-learning program in the 2002 spring semester, OKCU has offered more than 600 service-learning courses.

 Starting in the fall of 2003, a service learning course was made part of the general education requirement for all undergraduates.